Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsection{Models}

-As mentioned previously, we focus on vision and language modalities, and therefore we combine separated vision models with language models or use already existing VLMs.
-Out of the plethora of SOTA models, and based on their official naming routines, we use three VLMs: CLIP-ViT-B/32 (CLIP for short), BLIP-base-retrieval-CoCo (BLIP), Meta-Transformer-B/16 (Meta-Transformer), and three composed models by combining vision with language models: ResNet-34 with BERT-small (denoted as ResNet/BERT), ConViT-base with RoBERTa-base (ConViT/RoBERTa), as well as ConvNeXt-small-1K with XLNet-base-cased (ConvNeXt/XLNet).
-We extract representations from the layer before the final output layer from each model, which are deemed as learned feature representations.
+As mentioned previously, we focus on vision and language modalities, and therefore we take representations from separate vision models and language models or use already existing VLMs.
+Based on the official naming conventions, we select three VLMs for their reported SOTA performance: \texttt{CLIP-ViT-B/32} (CLIP), \texttt{BLIP-base-retrieval-CoCo} (BLIP), and \texttt{Meta-Transformer-B/16} (Meta-Transformer).
+Moreover, we combine three vision models with three language models: \texttt{ResNet-34} with \texttt{BERT-small} (ResNet/BERT), \texttt{ConViT-base} with \texttt{RoBERTa-base} (ConViT/RoBERTa), as well as \texttt{ConvNeXt-small-1K} with \texttt{XLNet-base-cased} (ConvNeXt/XLNet).
+For pre-trained VLMs, we use representations from each official head, while for combined models we use representations from the layer before the final output layer from the respective unimodal models, which are deemed as learned representations.
+We use \texttt{PyTorch} to implement all experiments on three NVIDIA A6000 GPUs (48\,GB of memory).

-Vision and language features have compatible dimensions if they are extracted by any of the 3 multimodal models.
-This is natural for multimodal models, as they output features with same dimension.
-However, we intentionally select uni-modal models so that composed models can have compatible image and text features.
-Moreover, the feature dimensions might be different when using different model as well (e.g., features extracted by CLIP have 512 dimensions while features extracted by BLIP have 256 dimensions), which will not impact the training of MLPs, as their input sizes fit the sizes of concatenated features as inputs.
-For later analyses in \autoref{sec:embed_space} to \autoref{sec:perf_experiments}, all the experiments are conducted on features extracted by either multimodal models or combined unimodal models as mentioned in this section.
+Vision and language representations have compatible dimensions if they are extracted by any of the 3 VLMs.
+This is natural for VLMs, as they output representations with the same dimensionality.
+However, we intentionally select unimodal models so that paired models can have compatible image and text representations.
+Note that the representation dimensions might be different when using different VLMs as well (e.g., representations extracted by CLIP have 512 dimensions while those extracted by Meta-Transformer have 768 dimensions).
+This, however, does not impact the training of neural networks, as their sizes fit the sizes of the individual model input sizes.
+For later analyses in \autoref{sec:embed_space} to \autoref{sec:perf_experiments}, all the experiments are conducted on representations extracted by either VLMs or combined paired models as mentioned in this section.